The Voice of Independent Accommodation Providers

 Castleton bed and breakfast & hotel accommodation

-Visit Castleton Derbyshire and the surrounding villages and stay in bandb, hotel or holiday apartment accommodation provided by BedPosts members.
+Visit Castleton Derbyshire and the surrounding villages and stay in bed and breakfast, hotel or self catering cottage accommodation provided by BedPosts members.

 The village of Castleton, in Derbyshire, in the Peak District National Park, has attracted visitors for more than 200 years and there are many reasons for visiting it: superb and varied natural scenery; the caves; the garlanding ceremony (29 May).